 COMMENDEES 2019-20: Steve and Mark are Commended for their work, as Physical Education Officers at HMP Humber, on the prison’s Personal Achievement and Development Scheme, which they designed and is now being rolled out more widely.

 Inspired by his military background, Steve conceived and developed PADS, which he has delivered, with Mark as an integral partner, for the last eight years.
 Its profound impact has now attracted two other prisons to adopt it, while others in the estate are also exploring it.

-Initial nominator and Head of Reducing Reoffending, Allison Watson, explains that the Personal Achievement & Development Scheme (PADS), which has been in operation at HMP Humber for eight years, was conceived and designed by Steve.
-It was inspired by his personal experience in HM Armed Forces where “he went through the military process of de-constructing the individual to then build up a team… He had found the experience to be life changing and as a PE Officer wanted to offer the men an opportunity to take part in a similar powerful experience.”
+Initial nominator and Head of Reducing Reoffending, Allison Watson, explains that the Personal Achievement & Development Scheme (PADS), was inspired by Steve’s personal experience in HM Armed Forces where “he went through the military process of de-constructing the individual to then build up a team… He had found the experience to be life changing and as a PE Officer wanted to offer the men an opportunity to take part in a similar powerful experience.”
 Together, Steve and Mark have taken the five-day course forward, using a combination of “physical activities, leadership and team building tasks, problem solving, education and life skills-based learning.”

 The course, explains Allison, “takes men from a variety of starting points: some are repeat offenders, some have continued offence paralleling behaviours in custody and some have been compliant prisoners who lack self-confidence & hope.
 On a recent course one man had only just come off methadone and so was particularly vulnerable from a resilience perspective.”